mapbox/curbside/README.md

 export MAPBOX_API_TOKEN=<pk token for use with Isochrones API>
 ```

 > Note: This process requires the use of a secret (sk) token.
+Do not commit this token into version control.
 Please read our [Using Mapbox Securely Guide](https://docs.mapbox.com/help/troubleshooting/how-to-use-mapbox-securely/#access-tokens) for guidance on securing these tokens.

 If you have a file of locations (with coordinates), run `npm run prep` to create isochrones.
 Alternatively, you can run `npm run geofence USERNAME TILESETID` to create isochrones and tile that data with the Mapbox Tiling Service.
 Default rings are 3 and 20 minutes.
 The extra arguments specify your Mapbox username and the tileset ID you would like to update.